Ghaziimran/PHP/README.md

 Started a new course to improve my skills.
 Learning how to code using PHP
-Understanding a new framework called Laravel
-Learning the fundamentals of PHP including:
+Understanding a new framework called Laravel Developing a better understanding of Wordpress and SQL Learning the fundamentals of PHP including:
 - Data Types & Variables
 - Arrays & Iteration